Penalty Problems

 The data clearly shows that the penalty shootout is not a 50-50 lottery.
 It is more like a 60-40 lottery, where the team kicking first has 20% more tickets!

 IFAB also rejected the ABBA kicking sequence which mirrors the tennis tiebreaker.
 In any respect, ABBA was just putting a band-aid on a broken leg.
 It wasn’t going to do anything in regards to player welfare.
-Nor would it have done anything to showcase the dynamic beauty of modern football.
+Nor would it have done anything to showcase the spectacular athleticism and dynamic beauty of modern football.